pingcap/docs/tidb-cloud/manage-user-access.md

 To check which organizations you belong to, take the following steps:

-1. Click <MDSvgIcon name="icon-top-organization" /> **Organization** in the upper-right corner of the TiDB Cloud console.
+1. Click <MDSvgIcon name="icon-top-organization" /> in the lower-left corner of the TiDB Cloud console.
 2. Click **Organization Settings**.
 You can view your organization on the page that is displayed.

 ### Switch between organizations